VATSALVARSHNEY108/B.O.I.-MARK-2/docs/MACRO_SYSTEM_GUIDE.md

 ## Overview

-VATSAL's Macro Recording System lets you **record your mouse and keyboard actions** and **replay them automatically**.
+BOI's Macro Recording System lets you **record your mouse and keyboard actions** and **replay them automatically**.
 It's perfect for repetitive tasks, testing, data entry, and automation workflows!

 ### ✨ Key Features